Get insider access

 Low-Frequency Extension

-Their bass accuracy is outstanding.
-The range is slightly overemphasized, adding a touch of extra thump, punch, and warmth that can help bring sound effects like footsteps in your gameplay.
+Their bass compliance is decent.
+The entire range is overemphasized, adding extra thump, punch, and warmth to your audio, which can help bring sound effects like footsteps in your gameplay.
+Some gamers might find that this boom overwhelms dialogue, but you can tweak their sound using their companion app's EQ.

 Sound